openhab/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 `keyCode` is a String channel, that emulates a remote control. it allows you to send keys to the TV, as if they were from the remote control, hence it is send only.

 This is one of the more useful channels, and several new features have been added in this binding.
 Now all keyCode channel sends are queued, so they don’t overlap each other.
-You can also now use in line delays, and keypresses (in mS). for example:
+You can also now use in line delays, and keypresses (in mS).
+For example:<br>
 sending:
 `"KEY_MENU, 1000, KEY_DOWN, KEY_DOWN, KEY_ENTER, 2000, KEY_EXIT"`